simoneSantoni/NLP-orgs-markets/tutorials/_5/README.md

 This tutorial deals with the following topics:

-+ word vectors
++ topic modeling
-+ manipulation of word vectors
-+ statistical post-processing of word vectors
++ visualization of topic modeling results

-NumPy, Gensim, Scikit-learn, Matplotlib are **required*** libraries to reproduce the tutorial.
+Gensim, Matplotlib, and Pandas are **required*** libraries to reproduce the tutorial.

 This Python script illustrates how:

-1. to load word vectors from a pre-trained model
+1. to load existing dictionaries, text corpora, and phrases

-2. to fetch the word vectors associated with target entities

-3. to sample 'alter' words, i.e., words that are in the neighborhood of a target vector

-4. to fetch the word vectors associated with alter words

-5. to use dimensionality reduction techniques to explore the semantic similarity across target and alter words
+2. to explore the statistical fit of competing topic modeling specifications

+3. to create term-to-topic matrices

+4. (present longitudinal data) to appreciate the saliency of topics over time